DigitalCommons is Hamline's open access institutional repository of scholarly content

 Many university offices are involved in creating the identification pieces needed to offer a visiting scholar access to library products and services.
 We recommend a minimum of two weeks to make sure that all university offices are able to complete their step(s) in the process.

-The sponsoring party, (a Hamline department, program or school) contacts the ITS Help Desk (651-523-2220) to request the creation of a Hamline Username and Password for the visiting scholar.
+The sponsoring party, (a Hamline department, program or school) contacts the Central Service Desk (651-523-2220) to request the creation of a Hamline Username and Password for the visiting scholar.

-Bush Library contacts Human Resources and the Administrative Information Systems (Banner) office to ensure that the visiting scholar gets appropriate Banner coding, so that data can be downloaded from Banner and added to the library patron file.
+Bush Library contacts Human Resources and the Administrative Information Systems (Banner/Workday) Office to ensure that the visiting scholar gets appropriate system coding, so that data can be downloaded and added to the library patron file.

 The sponsoring party notifies their library liaison when the visiting scholar arrives on campus, so that the scholar will have an opportunity for a formal introduction to the library’s resources for scholarship.